Thuleanx/thuleanx.github.io/_games/portal-knight.md

 ## Camera Occlusion System
 I implemented a system that occludes objects that obstructs the player's view.
-It works by creating a sphere mask around the player, and using that to determine the alpha clipping inside a fragment shader (with Unity's shader graph).

 {% include gallery id="occlusion" %}